Things You'll Need:

 Step 5

 Use the graph paper spot patterns to crochet row 2.
-You will follow the bottom row of squares on the graph paper to coincide with the second row on the crocheted piece.
+You will follow the bottom row of squares on the graph paper to coincide with row 2 on the crocheted piece.
 This row of crochet will be the dark outer ring of the spot pattern and the leopard coat background color.
 This row will also help you determine if the size of the spots are correct for the size of your project.

 Step 6